 - 1 tsp packed brown sugar

-- Preheat your mug, then fill with coffee.
-Fill the mug about 3/4 full with the coffee.
+Preheat your mug with hot water, then fill with coffee.
+Fill the mug 3/4 full with the coffee.

-- Add the granulated and brown sugars and stir until fully dissolved.
+Add the sugars and stir until fully dissolved.

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!